Rahul90053/Rahul90053/README.md

 ---

-⭐ *“DevOps is not just automation — it’s collaboration, innovation, and continuous improvement.”*
+⭐ *“Testing is not just finding bugs — it’s ensuring confidence in every release.”*